Information and Additional Resources

 Always wear gloves appropriate for the chemicals being used when you are cleaning and disinfecting.
 Additional personal protective equipment (PPE) may be needed based on setting and product.
 For more information, see CDC’s website on Cleaning and Disinfection for Community Facilities.

-Practice social distancing, wear facial coverings, and follow proper prevention hygiene, such as washing your hands frequently and using alcohol-based (at least 60% alcohol) hand sanitizer when soap and water are not available.
+Practice social distancing, wear facial coverings, and follow proper prevention hygiene.
+Wash hands frequently with at least 60% alcohol-based hand sanitizer when soap and water are not available.